picimako/intellij-inspections/inspections/cucumber.md

     }
     ```

-## Step definition method has no body.
+## Step definition method is not implemented, has no body.

 Step definition methods with empty body are considered unimplemented, which Cucumber also informs you about when you run a test suite.